-Crucially, Volvo Cars does not compromise on safety and will only allow for videos to be played when the car is fully stationary.
+Crucially, Volvo Cars does not compromise on safety and will only allow for videos to be played when the car’s is fully stationary.

 The partnership between Volvo Car Group and Google started when Volvo Car Group announced it would be first to integrate an infotainment system powered by Android with Google apps and services built in.

-In addition to video playback, Volvo Cars and Google are today announcing that customers soon will be able to download navigation apps such as Sygic and Flitsmeister, charging apps such as Chargepoint and Plugshare, and parking apps such as SpotHero and ParkWhiz where available.
+In addition to videoplayback, Vovlo Cars and Google are today announcing that customers soon will be able to download navigation apps like Sygic and Flitsmeister, charging apps like Chargepoint and Plugshare, and parking apps like SpotHero and ParkWhiz where available.

-The introduction of video playback coincides with the announcement that Volvo Cars aims to seamlessly integrate its cars with Google Assistant-enabled devices, which basically turns its cars into smart devices.
+The introduction of video playback coincides with the announcement that Volvo cars aims to seamlessly integrate with Google Assistant-enabled devices, which basically turns its cars into smart devices.

 “The car is a great venue for enjoying video and audio, so I would not be surprised if this means that people spend more time in their Volvos, even when they are not going anywhere,” said Henrik Green.